 The formal portion of the Physical Therapist Assistant (PTA) program begins fall semester with a limited enrollment of 16 students.
-There are 29 credits of pre-requisite coursework which may take one year or longer to complete.
-All pre-requisite coursework must be completed with a "C-" or better.
+There may be up to 4 alternates for the program.
+There are 32 credits of pre-requisite courses which may take one year or longer to complete.
+All pre-requisite coursework must be completed with a grade of "C-" or higher.
 The student must apply for acceptance into the formal portion of the PTA program and be accepted.
-A grade of "C-" or "pass" is required for all courswork within the PTA program after formal acceptance.
+A grade of "C-" or "pass" is required for all coursework within the PTA program after formal acceptance.

 The formal portion of the PTA program is challenging and consists of fall, spring, and summer semesters; taking one full year.
 This time includes built-in clinical experiences which may or may not be in the Great Falls area.
-Upon completion of the PTA program, the graduate is prepared to take the National Physical Therapist Assistant Examination (NPTAE) provided by the Federation of State Boards of Physical Therapy and must receive a passing score in order to become a licensed PTA.
-Licensure is required to practice as a PTA in Montana and is overseen by the State of Montana Board of Physical Therapy Examiners.
+Upon completion of the PTA program, the graduate is prepared to take the national board examination for physical therapist assistants provided by the Federation of State Boards of Physical Therapy and must receive a passing score in order to become a licensed PTA.
+Licensure is required to practice as a physical therapist assistant in Montana and is overseen by the State of Montana Board of Physical Therapy Examiners.